tcelestino/tech-blog/src/posts/procura_faixa_ceps.md

 ### Força bruta

-A primeira abordagem foi simples: carregamos as tabelas em memória e faziamos uma busca por força bruta:
+A primeira abordagem foi carregarmos as tabelas em memória e fazer uma busca por força bruta:

 ```
 def is_cep_divisa(cep1,cep2):